Living in Ashford

 County Square is the place for all your high street brands and appealing independent and chain stores can be found the adjacent streets and within the council-owned Park Mall.
 Elwick Place will add more restaurants, a cinema and hotel right in the heart of the town.

-Blending the traditional high street experience with modern lifestyle, you’ll be able to visit local, independent stores, restaurants and cafes, and enjoy a monthly farmers’ market.
+Blending the traditional high street experience with modern lifestyle, you’ll be able to visit local, independent stores, restaurants and cafes.

 There are seasonal activities for families, young people and culture lovers from Splashes of Summer events to the Ashford Snowdogs Arts Trail and the annual Create Festival!
 For more information on events in Ashford, visit Love Ashford.